The whole is greater than the sum of its parts.

 Conference Papers

-[1] Bolatbekkyzy and Kim, Comparative Analysis of the 2021-2022 Droughts in Kazakhstan, South Korea, and the USA using Remote Sensing and Reanalysis Data, 2024 Asia Oceania Geosciences Society (AOGS)
+[1] A. Bolatbekkyzy and H. Kim*, Comparative Analysis of the 2021-2022 Droughts in Kazakhstan, South Korea, and the USA using Remote Sensing and Reanalysis Data, 2024 Asia Oceania Geosciences Society (AOGS)

 Intern (GIST)